iAmErmac/Hyper-V/README.md

 # Hyper-V mod for Doom

-Let my friend ChatGPT introduces this little mod:
+Let my friend ChatGPT introduce this little mod:

 Hyper-V is a Doom mod that adds a range of high-speed movement options, including dash, double jumps, teleportation, and grappling hooks.
 Players can use these mechanics to traverse levels quickly and efficiently, while still having the ability to punch their way through hordes of monsters with speed and agility